jaylenw/IonicTodoApp/README.md

 1. The backend for this app is found here at this repo: https://github.com/julianpoy/jaylenBackend

 2. To run the backend, first clone the repo above.
 Second, install forever from npm globally, `npm install forever -g`.
 You may    need to run `sudo npm install forever -g` if on Ubuntu/Debian.
    You can use [forever](https://www.npmjs.com/package/forever) to run the backend server and autorestart it.

 3. Next, install mongodb on your system globally and have it running.
 If on a Ubuntu/Debian system, you would run `sudo apt-get install mongodb`.

 4. After having cloned the repo linked above and are in the root of the folder, run `npm install && bower install`.

 5. Use forever to start the server, run `forever start bin/www`.

 6. You should now be able to get and post tasks to the server after registering an account through your site.

+7. If you need to kill `forever` for any reasons, run `forever list`.
+You will then see a list of all `forever` processes.
+Kill the `forever` process you want by identifying the `pid` and killing it by running `forever stop pidNUM` where pidNUM is the pid number is the process you would like to kill.

 --------------------------------------------------------------------------------------------------------------